-A complaint is defined as "an expression of dissatisfaction by a member of the public about a Council service or action or lack of action, whether the action or service was provided by the Council itself or a person or body acting on behalf of the Council".
+A complaint is defined as "an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the council, its own staff, or those acting on its behalf, affecting an individual or group of individuals.
 A complaint is any expression of dissatisfaction with our services, whether justified or not.